zelikos/zeliblue/README.md

 ## Scope

-Zeliblue is created with the goal of providing an opiniated GNOME experience that emphasizes ease of use for non tech savvy users (i.e. "average" users), while also providing extra options for those with more computer experience.
+Zeliblue is created with the goal of providing an opiniated experience that emphasizes ease of use for non tech savvy users (i.e. "average" users), while also providing extra options for those with more computer experience.
 Those extra options are to be provided in a way that doesn't distract the average user, primarily via `just` commands.

 In other words, Zeliblue is made to meet [my](https://github.com/zelikos) needs while also being something I would comfortably recommend to friends and family.